msmbuilder/msmbuilder/README.md

 Check out the documentation at [msmbuilder.org](http://msmbuilder.org) and join the [mailing list](https://mailman.stanford.edu/mailman/listinfo/msmbuilder-user).
-For a more broad overview of MSMBuilder, take a look at our [slide deck](http://rawgit.com/msmbuilder/talk/master/index.html).
+For a broader overview of MSMBuilder, take a look at our [slide deck](http://rawgit.com/msmbuilder/talk/master/index.html).

 Installation
 ------------